 - (1) In our bridge financing in April 2005, we issued common stock purchase warrants to purchase an aggregate of 720,000 shares of our common stock.
-Alpha Capital AG received warrants to purchase 320,000 shares, Camden International received warrants to purchase 160,000 shares and Longview Fund LP received warrants to purchase 240,000 shares. - (2) In addition to 40,000 shares of common stock and 33,333 shares of common stock issuable upon exercise of a warrant issued in connection with the sale of units, his outstanding shares of common stock include 480,000 shares issued upon conversion of a secured promissory note in May 2005. - (3) The selling stockholder has represented in its Selling Securityholder Notice and Questionnaire that he is an "affiliate" of a broker-dealer, and has certified in such Questionnaire that he purchased his securities in the ordinary course of business, and that at the time of such purchase, he had no agreement or understandings, directly or indirectly, with any person to distribute the securities registered hereunder. - (4) Includes 10,162 shares issuable with respect to warrants paid as a finders' fee in connection with our private placement transactions of units. - (5) Includes 20,740 shares issuable with respect to warrants paid as a finders' fee in connection with our private placement transactions of units. - (6) Includes 17,777 shares issuable with respect to warrants paid as a finders' fee in connection with our private placement transactions of units. - (7) The selling securityholder has represented in its Selling Securityholder Notice and Questionnaire that it is a broker-dealer. - (8) Shares in the "Right to Acquire" column reflect anti-dilution adjustments made as a result of our private placement of common stock completed on March 7, 2006. - (9) Shares in the "Right to Acquire" column include all shares issuable upon exercise of options that may be exercised within 60 days from November 1, 2006. - (10) Shares in the "Outstanding" column include additional shares of common stock that may become issuable pursuant to anti-dilution adjustments to the conversion price of preferred stock. - (11) Shares in the "Shares Offered" column include additional shares of common stock that may become issuable pursuant to certain antidilution adjustments of common stock purchase warrants.
+Alpha Capital AG received warrants to purchase 320,000 shares, Camden International received warrants to purchase 160,000 shares and Longview Fund LP received warrants to purchase 240,000 shares. - (2) In addition to 40,000 shares of common stock and 33,333 shares of common stock issuable upon exercise of a warrant issued in connection with the sale of units, his outstanding shares of common stock include 480,000 shares issued upon conversion of a secured promissory note in May 2005. - (3) The selling stockholder has represented in its Selling Securityholder Notice and Questionnaire that he is an "affiliate" of a brokerdealer, and has certified in such Questionnaire that he purchased his securities in the ordinary course of business, and that at the time of such purchase, he had no agreement or understandings, directly or indirectly, with any person to distribute the securities registered hereunder. - (4) Includes 10,162 shares issuable with respect to warrants paid as a finders' fee in connection with our private placement transactions of units. - (5) Includes 20,740 shares issuable with respect to warrants paid as a finders' fee in connection with our private placement transactions of units. - (6) Includes 17,777 shares issuable with respect to warrants paid as a finders' fee in connection with our private placement transactions of units. - (7) The selling securityholder has represented in its Selling Securityholder Notice and Questionnaire that it is a broker-dealer. - (8) Shares in the "Right to Acquire" column reflect anti-dilution adjustments made as a result of our private placement of common stock completed on March 7, 2006. - (9) Shares in the "Right to Acquire" column include all shares issuable upon exercise of options that may be exercised within 60 days from March 12, 2007. - (10) Shares in the "Outstanding" column include additional shares of common stock that may become issuable pursuant to anti-dilution adjustments to the conversion price of preferred stock. - (11) Shares in the "Shares Offered" column include additional shares that may become issuable pursuant to certain anti-dilution adjustments to common stock purchase warrants. - (12) Shares in the "Outstanding" column include a total of 19,000 shares that were transferred from other selling stockholders.
+Shares in the "Right to Acquire" column include 15,833 warrants that were transferred from other selling stockholders.